sqlxpert/lights-off-aws/README.md

     )
 ```

-Most method names can be derived mechanically if you use the verb from the
+Given the words `DB` and `Cluster` in the resource type name, plus the
-method name in the tag key and divide the resource type name into words.
-Given
+operation verb `start`, the `sched-start` tag key and the `start_db_cluster`
-the tag key `sched-start` and the words `DB` and `Cluster` , the method name
+method name are derived mechanically.

-`start_db_cluster` follows.
+If an operation method takes more than just the resource identifier, add a

-Optionally, you can add a dictionary of static keyword arguments.
-You can also
+dictionary of static keyword arguments.
+For complex arguments, sub-class the
-sub-class the `AWSOp` class if a method requires complex arguments.
+`AWSOp` class and override `op_kwargs` .

 The `start_backup_job` method takes an Amazon Resource Name (ARN), whose
 format is consistent for all resource types.
 As long as AWS Backup supports
-the resource type you're interested in, there is no extra work to do.
+the resource type, there is no extra work to do.

-Adding statements like the one below to the Identity and Access Management
+Add statements like the one below to the Identity and Access Management (IAM)
-(IAM) policy for the role used by the "Do" AWS Lambda function authorizes
+policy for the role used by the "Do" AWS Lambda function, to authorize
-operations on a new resource type.
-You must also authorize the role used by
+operations.
+You must of course authorize the role used by the "Find" function
-the "Find" function to describe (list) resources of the new type.
+to describe (list) resources.

 ```yaml
           - Effect: Allow